ThePickleGawd/FaceTimeOS/README.md

 ./run.sh
 ```

 Note: The UI Grounding endpoint is no longer live.
+However, this is not needed unless you want the absolute best clicking accuracy.
 To set this up yourself, visit: https://github.com/bytedance/UI-TARS/blob/main/README_deploy.md

 ## Overview